-The wheelchair is manual, custom-made to fit the dimensions of the player.
+The wheelchair is manual and custom-made to fit the dimensions of the player.
 The wheelchair must also follow the specifications outlined by the sports organization.

 Key elements include a strong front bumper that enables the player to strike or hold another player’s wheelchair.

-Offensive chairs feature the front bumper with wings that prevent other wheelchairs from latching on and holding it back.
+Offensive chairs feature a front bumper with wings that prevent other wheelchairs from latching on and holding it back.
 These chairs are designed for speed and maneuverability.